How do I structure my inventory management?

 All inventory management begins with a clearly defined starting stock.

-From here, the controller calculates the theoretical consumption based on the sales data from the POS system.
+From this moment on, the controller calculates the theoretical consumption based on the cash register data.

-All individual stocks are totalled and recorded as a total value.
+All holdings are combined and considered as a total value.

 Advantages: